-Freedom to reply when you're available: Wave hello to asynchronous communication 👋🏻
+Freedom to reply when you're available: Say hello to asynchronous communication 👋🏻

 Asynchronous communication is basically the type of communication where the receiver of the message responds only when they are available, which usually occurs when we communicate via email or messaging apps.

 Synchronous communication, on the other hand, implies communicating with synchrony (e.g. live conversations, over the phone, face-to-face or online meetings).
 The problem?
 Constant communication can be tiring and counterproductive.